Mirandadaa/mica-gd300/lectures/w6-assignments.md

 # Week 6 assignments

 1. Revise the storyboards as necessary.
 1. Start animating.
 I suggest you first lay out the storyboard panels in AE and sync to the audio track.
+In other words, create animatics.
 And gradually start adding animation based on the timing you set.
 1. Post work-in-progress in Google Drive.